Green-Avocado/3388D-vex-robotics-edr-2020/README.md

-# 3388X-VEX
+# 3388D-OLD
- 3388X-VEX robot code moved onto VEXPROS
+3388D-VEX robot code moved onto VEXPROS
+This contains legacy code as we've moved on to the new 3388D repository for Worlds.